We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 eToro is a global financial brokerage that was established in 2007 to provide financial trading and investing platform.
 It caters to several markets including Crypto, ETFs, Stocks, Indices, Commodities and Forex.
 The platform is available in over 100 countries worldwide and has become a trusted and reliable financial services provider.
 Similar to Coinbase, the ease of use and visual portfolio manager separates eToro from its competitors.
 There is even a free demo mode to trade crypto which is ideal for newer traders to become familiar with the platform and markets.

 Getting started with eToro is straightforward and can be funded using a bank transfer or wire transfer with as little as USD 10.
 This is also the minimum trade which means investors can purchase Bitcoin with a small amount of money.

 The fees on eToro are straightforward with a flat 1% commission on Bitcoin purchases.
 While the fees are a little higher compared to other crypto platforms, the spreads are very competitive.
-Overall, eToro is a trusted and regulated Bitcoin platform with an innovative mobile app to monitor the purchase on the move.
+Overall, eToro is a trusted and regulated Bitcoin platform with an innovative mobile app to monitor a purchase on the move.

 To buy Bitcoin safely and securely, it is important to select a reputable crypto exchange or platform that complies with local regulations and laws.
 Here are a few considerations to take on board before buying Bitcoin on an exchange:

-- Trusted and regulated: Using a local exchange is a smart decision when buying or selling Bitcoin.
+- Trusted and regulated exchange: Using a local exchange is a smart decision when buying or selling Bitcoin.
 To operate within the country, the exchange will need to abide by the Government's laws and regulations.

 - Deposit options: The exchange should accept a preferred payment option to fund an account.
 The most common methods are bank transfers, wire transfers, PayPal, credit/debit cards or a cryptocurrency wallet.
 Each option will have varying payment fees, minimum and maximum limits, and transfer speeds to be aware of.